andreabassi78/napari-sim-processor/README.md

 2) Launch the reshape and sim-processor widgets.

-3) Open your raw image stack (using the napari built-in or your own file openers).
+3) Open your raw image stack (using the napari built-in or your own file opener).

 ![raw](https://github.com/andreabassi78/napari-sim-processor/raw/main/images/Picture1.png)